 Requirements for Permission to log a find on the Earthcache

-- Email your answers to me at email@example.com .
+Email your answers to me at email@example.com .
 This is important as it will go directly to my phone and I can respond immediately.
-Emails to my geocaching.com account could get lost in my watchlist emails which I don't look at as frequently.
+Emails to my geocaching.com account will be responded to eventually, but could get temporarily lost in my watchlist emails.